-Note: Data in the charts are as of March 31 at 7:30 p.m.
+Note: Data in the charts last updated on May 25 at 4 p.m.
 EDT.

-Why use logarithmic charts: COVID-19 is increasing at an exponential increase, which can overwhelm normal linear charts.
+Why use logarithmic charts: COVID-19 is increasing at an exponential pace, which can overwhelm normal linear charts.
 In contrast, overall trends are apparent when compared using a logarithmic chart.
 To explain his popular COVID-19 logarithmic charts on the Financial Times website, data expert John Burn-Murdoch has this handy explanation: the space between 100 and 1,000 is the same as the space between 1,000 and 10,000, because exponential increases means it takes the same amount of time to go between those two milestones.
-That allows readers to easily see if jurisdictions are on following the same path or doing better or worse.
+That allows readers to easily see if jurisdictions are following the same path or doing better or worse.